Director, Valley Fever Center for Excellence

 Staff physician, SAVAHCS

 As both a practicing physician and a research scientist, Dr. Donovan has long cultivated a particular interest in medical mycology.
 Her research focuses on the identification of virulence factors and the interaction of several fungi with the human host.
-Her goal is to identify and characterize regulatory mechanisms at a post-transcriptional level that have a crucial role in the development of Valley Fever in humans.
+She conducted studies in Coccidioides with goals to help in the earlier diagnosis of Valley fever to improve patient outcomes, lower costs and heighten antibiotic stewardship.
+Additionally, she is developing plans to study the host innate immune response to Coccidioides with a focus on the early events in coccidioidomycosis.

 In addition to serving as a professor of clinical pediatrics, Dr. Elliott works as a Pediatric Infectious Disease Specialist at the University of Arizona Medical Center.
 His research interst in coccidiodomycosis lies in understanding and preventing the disease.
 His other areas of interest include toxin-mediated diseases, bladder dysfunction and urinary tract infections, and graduate medical education efficacy.